American Made Music to Strip By: Release and artwork

 American Made Music to Strip By was released on Compact disc (CD), LP record, Compact Cassette, and for digital download on October 26, 1999.
 Little promotion was put forth prior to the release of the project.
 The album served as Zombie's second release through Geffen Records as a solo artist.
 Much like its parent album, American Made Music to Strip By featured a Parental Advisory label, affixed by the Recording Industry Association of America (RIAA) to identify explicit content.
 Despite the album receiving the label, the only song to feature explicit lyrics is "The Ballad of Resurrection Joe and Rosa Whore".
 The cover art features Zombie's then-girlfriend (and now wife) Sheri Moon tinted in green and naked except for a cowboy hat and a pair of high heels.
 The album's booklet consisted of twenty-eight pages, features images of a "scantily-clad" Sheri Moon along with tour photos and original artwork by Zombie, while the back cover depicts Moon naked again except this time without the cowboy hat, instead wearing the heels and a pair long black gloves on her arms, covering her breasts and crotch.
 Zombie filmed a new music video for the "Subliminal Seduction Mix" of "Living Dead Girl", which had previously received an official single release earlier that year.
 The new video features the same setting as the original, though sees Zombie and his band performing the song while dressed as mummies.
-Sheri Moon Zombie, who portrayed the living dead girl in the original video, does not appear in the remixed edition.
+Sheri Moon, who portrayed the living dead girl in the original video, does not appear in the remixed edition.
 The Spookshow Baby Remix-a-Go-Go promotional LP was released on November 30, 1999.
 The album consists of five remix, four of which had previously appeared on American Made Music to Strip By.
 The fifth and final remix was an additional remix of "Spookshow Baby".
 The vinyl release has since gone out of print, though is available through third-party sellers online.
-A clean version of the album was released as well, with the title American Made Music and alternate artwork that featured a digitally-imposed leopard-print bikini on Sheri Moon Zombie.
+A clean version of the album was released as well, with the title American Made Music and alternate artwork that featured a digitally-imposed leopard-print bikini on Sheri Moon.